 But Rhoda’s lawyer discovers that other people in the neighborhood have made repeated calls and sent letters to the police about the dog’s threatening behavior.
 Under Nevada’s law against keeping a dangerous dog, Sam must to keep the dog chained up.
 Because Sam failed to do so, he has acted with a conscious disregard for his neighbor’s safety.
 Rhoda’s lawyer is able to get Sam’s insurer to settle for a larger sum of money.

 It is not always easy to prove that a defendant acted with fraud, malice or oppression.
 An experienced Las Vegas injury lawyer has a number of ways to discover the crucial evidence.
 These include interviewing potential witnesses and carefully reviewing documents for the necessary proof — or evidence that there are documents missing.

 Sometimes this will be enough to allow your attorney to settle your case out-of-court for more than you expected.
 If your case does go to trial, however, you must specifically request an exemplary award and establish that they are warranted.
 Depending on the terms of the settlement, exemplary awards may be paid in one lump sum or may be paid over time as part of a structured settlement.

 In this stage of the trial, the focus is on the defendant’s actions and condition rather than your injuries.

-If your case is being tried in front of a jury, the jurors will not be told about the cap on exemplary awards or how much the defendant is able to pay.
-They will simply be asked to return a special verdict stating:
+If a jury is deciding the defendant’s case, the jurors do not know about the cap on exemplary awards or how much the defendant is able to pay.
+They will simply return a special verdict stating: